 Doctor of Nursing Practice – Psychiatric Mental Health Nurse Practitioner

-The Psychiatric Mental Health Nurse Practitioner (PMHNP) program prepares students to provide psychiatric and mental health services to individuals of all ages and to groups and populations.
-A strong background in assessment, pharmacology, diagnostic, and treatment modalities is provided.
+The DNP-PMHNP prepares you to provide psychiatric and mental health services using a full scope of therapies.
+A Psychiatric Mental Health Nurse Practitioner assesses, diagnoses, and treats people with psychiatric disorders or the potential for such disorders.
 Students have clinical experiences with psychiatric mental health practitioners in the community and are supervised by faculty who maintain active practices themselves.

 Two pathways are available: